IamLiesa/blog_21moves/content/blog/downward-facing-dog-how-to-do-it-correctly.md

 1. It boosts circulation:
 With the heart being higher than the head, Downward-Facing Dog counts as a mild **inversion**.
 Any of these exercises are good for the **circulatory system**, because it encourages **blood flow** throughout the body.
 An active circulatory system helps you to keep your **immune system in shape**, it helps regulate the **blood pressure**, and it **flushes toxins from your body**.
 Furthermore, the flow of blood to the brain **calms the nervous system**, improves the **memory and concentration**, and is a great **stress reliever**.
 It also holds all the other benefits of inversions such as **relieving you from headaches**, **insomnia**, **fatigue**, and **mild depression**.

-2. Eliminates stiffness and back paine:
+2. Eliminates stiffness and back pain:
 By performing Downward-Facing Dog the upper back becomes **more flexible** and **less likely to store so much tension**.
 It also **lengthens the spine** and creates space between the vertebrae.

 3. It stretches your body: